-Ahead of a congressional hearing on sports betting, two members of Congress urge caution in introducing federal legislation to regulate the market.
+Ahead of a congressional hearing on sports betting in Pennsylvania, two members of Congress urge caution in introducing federal legislation to regulate the market.

 Congresswoman Dina Titus from Nevada and Congressman Tom MacArthur representing New Jersey wrote to the House Subcommittee on Crime, Terrorism, Homeland Security, and Investigations to express concerns.

 “As members from states that have already legalized, regulated, and opened the doors to sports betting, we have seen success of regulation at the state level and feel proposals for a federal framework should be approached with caution.”

 In the letter, Titus and MacArthur outline the case for keeping sports betting regulations at the state level.